TechnicJelle/GPUForBeginners/docs/README.md

 It contains essentially all features that a normal 3D application or game could need, but if you need very platform-specific features or very modern functionality, you should look at other APIs instead.
 But even then, SDL's GPU API is a good introduction for those more complicated platform APIs.

+The code of this guide will be C++, because that is by far the most common language in the Graphics Programming industry today.
+So this guide assumes that you are already familiar with C++.

+That said, you can follow along using different languages, because the main focus here is SDL3's GPU API.
+You can translate the C++ concepts that are used to other languages while reading.
+And SDL3 itself is available in many other languages as well, through third-party bindings.

 So without further ado, let's get started, shall we!